kenlhlui/pydatacuration-p/README.md

    pip install -r requirements.txt
    ```

+## Run the tool
+You have finished the configuration.
+Now is time to run the tool.

-7. Open a terminal, run the script with the following command
+1. Open a terminal, run the script with the following command
    ```sh
    python3 pydatacuration/main.py --doi $DOI  # (e.g. --doi doi:10.80240/FK2/U2VZH9)
    ```